Paranoid-Dev/ParanoidFFD/README.md

 ```
 So in my case, my Python version is 3.9, and the Python.h include path is /usr/include/python3.9
 ## Installation (Windows)
-Installation for Windows should be the same as for Linux.
+Installation for Windows should be the same as for Linux, except you have to use system installed Google Chrome / Chromium and download Chromedriver yourself.

+And in *parallel-downloader.c*, you have to change *./chromedriver* to *.\chromedriver.exe* (I'll fix this in the next update)

 I'm working on building a single exe file, but for now, you'll have to compile it yourselves.
 ## Installation (Mac)
 ### For "*brew* installed Python" users
 ```